 Stephanie Clairmont, MHSc, RD is an expert dietitian who was diagnosed with IBS in 2007.
-Since improving her own health, Stephanie has created BeyondFODMAPs.com to share her years of experience, insight, advice, and recipes as a go-to source for reliable information and a holistic plan to help you heal from IBS and IBD.
-Stephanie also teaches classes within the Beyond FODMAPs Insider's Club to help those who want a step-by-step plan to better manage digestive symptoms.
-Stephanie loves spending time with her family, hanging with her hubby and toddler, yoga, and meditation.
+Since improving her own health, Stephanie has shared her years of experience, insight, advice, and recipes to help people with IBS and IBD.

-FODMAP Note: Common bananas when they are firm (unripe) are low FODMAP in 100g serves, however they become high FODMAP for fructans when ripe (yellow with brown spots).
+FODMAP Note: Common bananas when they are firm (green or just yellow) are low FODMAP in 100g serves, however they become high FODMAP for fructans when ripe (yellow with brown spots).